-Continuing Students
+II.
+Continuing DDS Students

-All students completing the BC after a break in enrollment will be informed of the BCRC decision upon review of their BC.
-A student who wishes to appeal a decision of the BCRC must submit a letter of appeal to the Dean of the School of Dental Medicine within five (5) school days of notification of the BCRC decision.
-The Dean shall consider the students' appeal request, BC results, and BCRC decision and render a final decision.
-This final decision from the Dean shall be submitted in writing to the student within ten (10) school days from receiving the letter of appeal.
+A student who wishes to appeal their background check decision must submit a letter of appeal to the Dean of the School of Dental Medicine within five (5) academic days of receiving their Background Check Review Committee decision.
+The School of Dental Medicine Dean shall consider the students' appeal request, background check results, and the Background Check Review Committee decision.

+The SDM Dean will then render a final decision.
+The SDM Dean's final decision shall be submitted via e-mail to the student within ten (10) school days from receiving the appeal request.
+The Associate Dean for Academic Affairs and the Associate Dean for Student Affairs will each receive a copy of the Dean's decision letter.